ethereum/go-ethereum/content/docs/interacting_with_geth/RPC/ns-debug.md

 ### debug_setHead

-Sets the current head of the local chain by block number. **Note**, this is a destructive action and may severely damage your chain.
+Sets the current head of the local chain by block number. **Note**, this is a destructive action and may severely damage the chain.
 Use with *extreme* caution.

 | Client  | Method invocation                                 |
 |:--------|---------------------------------------------------|